MesserLab/SLiM/treerec/implementation.md

       REMEMBERED individuals, or if they're from a generation since the last simplify (or the current generation, if that just happened)

-    * individual column: if their individual is REMEMBERED
+    * individual column: if their individual is REMEMBERED or RETAINED

         - created by AddIndividualsToTable, called by RememberIndividuals

     * time: (-1) * birth generation.

-- `remembered_genomes_`: the node IDs of genomes whose individuals are REMBEMBERED
+- `remembered_genomes_`: the node IDs of genomes whose individuals are REMEMBERED

     * initialized at the start of each new, not-from-anywhere-else subpopulation
     * added to by RememberIndividuals